mapping-elections/site/_maps/meae.congressional.congress04.nc.county.md

 <!--/html_preserve-->
 :::

-North Carolina elected nine Republicans and one Federalist to the Fourth Congress.
+North Carolina elected nine Democratic-Republicans and one Federalist to the Fourth Congress.

 North Carolina used a district system for electing members to Congress.